monsoonmaelstrom/book2/book2.md

 “Happy?” she asks, handing it back, her voice sounding slightly less gravelly.

 “Only marginally.
 Why didn’t you teach Liam how to keep us out?”
-Alex asks her.
+Alex interrogates.

 I get the impression he doesn’t particularly care what the answer is.
 He simply wants her awake and talking.